 We now consider an experimental design where we want to determine whether there is a difference between two groups within the population.
 For example, let’s suppose we want to test whether there is any difference between the effectiveness of a new drug for treating cancer.
-One approach is to create sample of 40 people, half of whom take the drug and half take a placebo.
+One approach is to create a random sample of 40 people, half of whom take the drug and half take a placebo.
 For this approach to give valid results it is important that people be assigned to each group at random.
 Such samples are independent.

 When the population variances are known, hypothesis testing can be done using a normal distribution, as described in Comparing Two Means when Variances are Known.
 But population variances are not usually known.
 The approach we use instead is to pool sample variances and use the t distribution.